 VAMHN ECR Bursary Winner – To present my reference on domestic violence impacting male victims.
 This was for the presentation of my research at the 4th European Conference on Domestic Violence.

-EUniWell Summer School – Covid-19 Impact on European health and well-being – Summer school to provide further insight into the impact of population health, contribute to the debate about post-pandemic health and health provisions.
+EUniWell Summer School – Covid-19 Impact on European health and well-being – Summer school to provide further insight into the impact of population health and contribute to the debate about post-pandemic health and health provisions.
 10th – 13th July 2022

-Boost Birmingham City University Project Funding 2022 (£250) The funding is for developing a student research conference promoting research and teaching excellence in Public Health.
+Boost Birmingham City University Project Funding 2022 (£250): The funding will support the development of a student research conference promoting research and teaching excellence in Public Health.